Casimir-Onsager matrix for weakly driven processes: Introduction

 \section{Introduction}

-Modeling physical systems could be a nightmare if we are not prepared to test them in the appropriate way.
+Modeling a physical system can be very complicated if one is not prepared to choose the model properly.
 In this sense, unavoidable physical laws that the system should respect are on our side to help us in this unfortunate task.
-In Ref.~\cite{naze2020}, my co-author and I have provided criteria to linear-response theory to be compatible with the Second Law of Thermodynamics in the finite-time and weak regime processes.
+In Ref.~\cite{naze2020}, my co-author and I have provided criteria for linear-response theory to be compatible with the Second Law of Thermodynamics in the finite-time and weak regime processes: the relaxation function that models the system, which can be chosen phenomenologically, has to present its Fourier transform positive.
 However, this was made for driven systems performed by the perturbation of one single parameter.
-In this work, I provide an extension to such criteria, considering in this case drivings at the same rate with two or more external parameters in the same context.
+In this work, I provide an extension to such criteria, considering drivings at the same rate with two or more external parameters in the same context.

 Such extension is based again on the application of Bochner's theorem for a set of external parameters~\cite{feller1991introduction}.
 In this case, the Fourier transforms of the relaxation functions of the system must compose a positive-definite matrix.
-Given the similarity with the Onsager matrix on such property~\cite{onsager1931reciprocal,callen1998}, I investigated the behavior of this new matrix in the near-to-equilibrium regime.
-I verified then that this new matrix reduces to the Onsager one in this case.
-Therefore, an extension of such a concept to finite-time and weak processes can be considered.
+Given the similarity with the Casimir-Onsager matrix on such property~\cite{onsager1931reciprocal,casimir1945}, I investigated the behavior of this new matrix in the near-to-equilibrium regime, where the rate of the process is very large with respect to the relaxation time of the system.
+I verified then that this new matrix reduces to the Casimir-Onsager one in this case.
+Therefore, an extension of such a concept to finite-time and weak drivings can be considered.

-I remark that such property of positive-definiteness of the matrix composed by the Fourier transforms of the relaxation functions is implicit in considerations of energy dissipation of basic textbooks~\cite{kubo2012}.
-However, a direct connection between such property with the validity of the Second Law of Thermodynamics for arbitrary finite-time processes is not.
-Also, extensions of Onsager reciprocal relations have been made in the literature~\cite{mclennan1974,dufty1987,van1991onsager,salazar2020nonlinear}, but, as far as I know, just for specific types of systems and not in the regime proposed in this work.
+The positive definiteness of a particular matrix in the context of weak drivings already appears in the literature.
+I remark for example that such property is implicit in considerations of energy dissipation of systems performing weak drivings in Kubo's textbook~\cite{kubo2012}.
+In particular, Andrieux and Gaspard, in Ref.~\cite{gaspard2008}, claim that they did a general extension of Casimir-Onsager coefficients by using linear-response theory.
+However, in my opinion, this extension was made incompletely.
+Indeed, their work only shows that the coefficients of conductivity tensor of finite-time and weak drivings are symmetric due to the time-reversal symmetry of the Hamiltonian of interest.
+Also, it does not show that their extension reduces to Casimir-Onsager reciprocity relations in the near-to-equilibrium regime.
+The present work aims to complete this extension.